junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 # [238](#page-238)
 {:.no_toc}

-All of these signs usually go away by themselves, making the person think he is well— but the disease continues. **Without adequate treatment, syphilis can invade any part of the body, causing heart disease, paralysis, insanity, and many other problems.**
+All of these signs usually go away by themselves, making the person think he is well,  but the disease continues. **Without adequate treatment, syphilis can invade any part of the body, causing heart disease, paralysis, insanity, and many other problems.**

 **Note:** Yaws shares many of the same signs as syphilis (see p.
 202).